as6769-2004/my-portfolio/README.md

 - **Dark/Light Mode**: Smooth theme switching with persistent state
 - **Custom Cursor**: Interactive cursor with hover effects (desktop only)
 - **Smooth Animations**: Powered by Framer Motion
-- **Data-Driven**: Easy to customize content through JSON data structure
+- **Data-Driven**: Easy to customize content through a single data file
 - **Modern UI**: Clean, professional design with gradient accents
 - **Mobile-First**: Touch-friendly interface with optimized mobile experience
+- **Featured Sections**: Show only your best work/experience/certificates on the main page, with 'See All' pages for full lists

 ## 📁 Project Structure